jaycech3n/math/_notes/reedy-fibrations.md

 Now fix an inverse category $\mathcal I$ and ask for $\mathcal I$-diagrams in $\Type$, i.e. presheaves $A \colon \Type^\mathcal{I}$ valued in the category of types and functions of a type theory with $\Pi$, strong $\Sigma$, and unit types.

-At this level of generality, it's not yet known how---or indeed, if it's even possible---to perform such constructions type-theoretically.
+At such a level of generality, it's not yet known how to perform such constructions type-theoretically, or indeed, if it's even possible.
-Certainly there is no hope if we ask for *strict* diagrams, so we should look instead for the correct notion "up to homotopy".
+Certainly there's no hope if we're asking for *strict* diagrams, so we should look instead for the correct notion "up to homotopy".

 {% TODO
   1 • Explain what a strict diagram is in this context and why the construction of such are not possible in general.